A guide to playing a utility PFC that trades in some killing power for healing and engineering utility.

 #2: Thou Shalt Get Thy Gear:

-Your helmet should include a set of welding goggles (unless you're wearing them) and a screwdriver.
+Your helmet should include a flask and a screwdriver.
 Fill spare slots with stale protein bars.

 Your armour should contain 2 HE grenades, or rifle magazines otherwise (or one slot with buckshot shells if you are running the Masterkey and have no webbing or general pouch that has buckshot shells; for easy retrieval when reloading).

-You should have one to two first aid pouches loaded with tricordrazine injectors, with one tramadol injector for emergencies.
+You should have a first aid pouch loaded with painkiller injectors.
 Replacing one first aid pouch with a medium or large general pouch is acceptable; load this with magazines and one handful of shotgun shells (if you're taking Masterkey).
+Take a (large) pistol ammo loaded with buckshot if you're taking the M37 (get a large pistol pouch from Req, standard from your regular vendors).

-You should have an ammo rig loaded with rifle magazines.
+You should have an ammo rig loaded with rifle magazines (or shotgun shell load rig if you're using the M37).

 If possible, get a medHUD so you can better serve as a ghetto field medic (ask Medbay or your Squad Medic).

-If possible, get a webbing and load it with magazines and one handful of buckshot (if you're taking Masterkey).
+If possible, get a webbing and load it with ammo.

 Note that you won't always be able to gather all of this stuff; do the best you can and fill in the gaps where able.